samuelbortolin/Bio-Inspired-Spaceship/README.md

-        ├── gp_train                  [module that contains some classes used by the GP algorithm] ├── main                      [script for running the training or the best runs] ├── plot_utils                [module that contains utilities for plotting results] ├── requirements              [requirements file]
+        ├── gp_train                  [module that contains some classes used by the GP algorithm] ├── main                      [script for running the training or the best runs] ├── plot_utils                [module that contains utilities for plotting results] ├── reoort                    [report explaining the methodologies used and the results obtained] ├── requirements              [requirements file]
         ├── run_game                  [module that contains the game] └── utils                     [module that contains utils for training individuals, storing and reading best individuals]